-SP3 Systems – Ensure the system is being fitted to a process, not the other way around
+SP3 Systems – Ensuring the system is being fitted to a process is key

 Systems should empower people to effectively perform clearly defined processes, which means that time spent innovating and making valuable strategic decisions is maximised.